GCashGit/GCash-webflow/README.md

 Make sure to create a folder corresponding to the page to which you will import the file.

-Ex.
-I want to create a js file for Express-send
+If creating a file for Express-send create a directory and name it express-send.

--| express-send
- --| index.js
- --| index.css
+Inside directory name js or css file as index.js or index.css